-We are a small team of workers dedicated to making sure that your holiday is the very best it can possibly be.
+We are a family business with a small team of workers dedicated to making sure that your self-catering holiday is the very best it can possibly be.
 You will see us on site during your stay and we are always happy to answer your questions.
 Whilst our office is open for just a couple of hours each week day, we have a notice board on the office door for you to leave any comments and this is checked daily at 4pm.
 We work in a number of different roles:

 When Nigel returned home having been working away for around 10 years, he brought with him something much more valuable than the skills and experience he had accumulated.
 Nigel and Christina were colleagues in a former life, Christina and her family were farmers in Aberdeenshire and before that, the Surrey/Hampshire border.
 After a great deal of negotiation, Christina agreed to move to the Highlands and after a couple of years, Christina began working in the holiday business where she continues today as the General Manager, generally looking after the coming and goings of guests and the properties.
 You will see Christina regularly as she goes about her business and generally tries to make sure all of our guests have as comfortable and enjoyable stay as possible.